eighttrigrams/tsfun/doc/reference.md

 * [map](../test/collections/arrays_list_like/map.spec.ts)
 * [separate](../test/collections/arrays_list_like/separate.spec.ts)

+If we say list-like data structure, we mean that if a function operates on an array or object, we retain order and allow duplicates.
+The operation is linear an vector like.

-## Ordered-list-like collection functions - Picking methods for Arrays
+### Ordered-list-like collection functions - Picking methods for Arrays

 [Sources](../src/collections/arrays_list_like_pick.ts)